A Standard Secured Card

 How It Stacks Up

-Of course, there are many other secured cards out there for you to check out - like the Capital One® Secured Mastercard®.
-This card from Capital One® lacks an annual fee, a foreign transaction fee and a penalty APR.
+Of course, there are many other secured cards out there for you to check out - like the Capital One Platinum Secured.
+This card from Capital One lacks an annual fee, a foreign transaction fee and a penalty APR.
 The lack of these charges poses a huge plus to anyone who can’t afford getting hit with extra and heavy charges.
 Just know that you cannot make balance transfers with this card.
 To start, you must make a minimum deposit of $49, $99 or $200, depending on your credit.
 However, your credit limit will be at least $200 no matter your deposit amount.
-You can raise your credit limit by making additional $20 deposits until you reach the maximum of $3,000.
-Or, Capital One® can decide to raise your credit limit if you’ve made good payments over enough billing cycles.
-Like Citi® and many other issuers, Capital One® will require your financial history and information to make sure you can handle the card.
+You can raise your credit limit by making additional $20 deposits until you reach the maximum of $1,000.
+Or, Capital One can decide to raise your credit limit upon review within the first 6 months.
+Like Citi and many other issuers, Capital One will require your financial history and information to make sure you can handle the card.

 The security deposit/credit limit amount between $200 and $2,500 is a relatively low range.
 For some, the maximum of $2,500 isn’t nearly enough.
 However, if you’re trying to build or repair your credit, you won’t want to have a super high limit.
 That way, you can keep yourself in check, paying your bills on time and in full.
 This card will definitely require you to be diligent about your spending and repayment habits.
 You’re trying to improve your credit with this card.
 You won’t want to get hit with high fees and penalties due to carelessness.

-Luckily being a Citi cardholder will get you some great perks like Worldwide Travel Accident Insurance and car rental insurance.
 Citi is also great when it comes to providing customer service and assistance in case any problems or questions should arise.
-So if you’re looking at the Citi® Secured Mastercard®, it’s not a bad way to go.
+So if you’re looking at the Citi Secured Mastercard, it’s not a bad way to go.
 Just make sure you’re prepared for the high rates and fees that come with a secured credit card.